-2. Increases loyalty:
+2. Increases loyalty

 When there is a strong affinity for the customer towards an organization, they are more likely to purchase more.
 They are also easier to upsell and cross-sell.

-With the right set of service recovery strategies, you will be able to develop this affinity.
+With the right set of customer recovery strategies, you will be able to develop this affinity.
 They will also not be swayed by price increases when convenience and good customer service are part of it.

-3. Creates brand ambassadors:
+3. Creates brand ambassadors